huiserwang/ContrastMask/README.md

 > Note: There exists a minor mistake in Figure.5 of our paper.
 The encoded feature map $\textbf{Y}$ from CLHead are added on rather than concatenated with the roi feature map $\textbf{X}$ in our code.

 ### Training

+First of all, please update the value of ``data_root`` as your dataset path in config files.

 Our code is based on MMDetection, thus the training and evaluation pipeline are the same with that in MMDetection.
 Here, we give an example script to train a model with res-50 backbone under 1x schedule for voc->nonvoc setting.
 ``` bash
 bash run_train.sh